collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Two Types of Accounts

-We now know that there are two types of accounts
+There are two types of accounts
 * Organization accounts such as the DjangoCon organization
 * User accounts, such as my own personal account